DreamyCecil/SE1-ModSDK/README.md

 The project files are made for **Visual Studio 2010** and higher to allow selecting a preferred compiler.

-You can use it to build mods for all Serious Sam games on Serious Engine 1, including:
+You can use it to build mods for all Serious Sam games on Serious Engine 1:
 - The First Encounter 1.05
 - The Second Encounter 1.05
 - The Second Encounter 1.07